RFC1920/CauldronFix/README.md

 # CauldronFix
-Fix the CursedCauldron for Rust: September 2022
+Fix the CursedCauldron for Rust: September 2022 (THIS HAS ALREADY BEEN PATCHED BY FACEPUNCH as of 2 September 2022)

 Two output slots... only ONE can be used.